FindingJohnny/notebook-navigator/README.md

    - Delete items
    - Move files to another folder
    - Pin/unpin notes
-   - Change folder colors
+   - Change folder colors and icons
-   - Remove folder colors
+   - Remove folder colors and icons
 5. Drag and drop notes between folders to organize, drag to tags to add tags, or drag to Untagged to remove all tags

 **Tip:** You can use the ribbon icon (folder tree icon) in the left sidebar to activate Notebook Navigator in case you close it by mistake.